 X-rated top shelf piggy, every cube is a mouthful of pure unadulterated pork-porn, braised in wine, soy and spices to buttery tenderness.
 It’s comforting, satisfying, packed full of lusty porky deliciousness, with the alluring flavour of star anise.
 It’s called ‘Dong-Bor-Yok’, order it, it’s that good and you will be taken into pork custody like me.

 It’s that frogs spawn soup again, otherwise known as Taro and Tapioca Pearl desert.
 But don’t let looks deceive you.
 It’s utterly delicious.
 It’s rich from the coconut flavour, creamy from the tapioca and the little cubes of soft starchy taro gives its earthy, nutty goodness.

 When did I go?
 Mid Dec 2015

 The damage: Expect to pay £35-£40 per head with drinks

-The good: There’s not much to dislike about this place, it’s always busy, full of Chinese folk (rule of thumb for good Chinese food remember?) and above all the else the food is excellent – please give your local a wide-birth for one evening and check out some of the delights here in a group of 4-6 people so you can order more variety.
+The good: There’s not much to dislike about this place, it’s always busy, full of Chinese folk, rule of thumb for good Chinese food remember?
+In my experience at least anyway, and above all the else the food is excellent – please give your local a wide-birth for one evening and check out some of the delights here in a group of 4-6 people so you can order with variety of ferocity.